front/gutenberg-js/README.md

 ### apiFetch

-Those two are very important for comunication between the editor and remaining app, so you should set them up according your needs.
+Those two are very important for communication between the editor and remaining app, so you should set them up according your needs.

-***apiFetch*** is the method that will handle with data operations on Gutenberg, like getting resources (categories for example), saving page changes or deleting pages, etc. It receives an object with `path`, `method`, `data`, etc, so you can treat it as you want.
+***apiFetch*** is the method that will handle data operations on Gutenberg, like getting resources (categories for example), saving page changes or deleting pages, etc. It receives an object with `path`, `method`, `data`, etc, so you can treat it as you want.

 ```js
 function apiFetch(options) {